itiligent/Sonos-OpenWRT-VLANs/README.md

 ```

 ## 🛠️ For hybrid or legacy Sonos S1 & S2 users:
 The above configuration is not tested with older S1 & S2 Sonos applications (these utilise ICMP, broadcast on UDP 6969 and SSDP on UDP 5353 - different to mDNS on 5353).
-However, all above firewall settings account for this and should work ok.
+However, the above firewall are built to account for this and should work ok.
 (Anyone with S1/S2 firmware please confirm or document any observed bugs in the 'issues' section).

 The above config was last tested on 5th Jan 2025 with the latest available Sonos S80 application & firmware.
 The Sonos application, Airplay, device discovery & even new device setup works fine from either the LAN or Guest VLAN.
 Please submit an issue or a suggestion if you find there's anything missed or no longer working as Sonos continues evolve their products.